top of page

 From the Hand and the Heart

 Handwrite your thank you note, including the envelope.
+This personal touch makes a world of difference!

 Get Personal

-• Mention their family by name
+• Mention their family by name.

-• Reference a previous conversation
+• Reference a previous conversation.

-• If you do not know them, look in your donor management software and use some data: “You give every year around this time,” “This is your fourth gift and I want to especially thank you for your consistent annual support,” “Wow!
+• If you do not know them, look in your donor management software and use some data: “You give every year around this time,” “This is your fourth gift, and I want to especially thank you for your consistent annual support,” or “Wow!
 You’ve given more this year than ever before, and I want you to know we appreciate your faithful support and value you as a partner.”

 Because of You